-Community Outcomes Strategic Actions Council's role A.1 Our City is A.1.1 Plan our City and services with D accessible to people of universal design principles, so that they all abilities, ages and are safe and accessible by all. cultural backgrounds A.2 We are connected A.2.1 Advocate for public transport to Α by well-designed connect our neighbourhoods and the integrated transport Greater Sydney region. networks A.2 We are connected A.2.2 Connect our City with safe, D by well-designed equitable, and d enjoyable networks for integrated transport pedestrians and people riding bikes. networks A.2 We are connected A.2.3 Deliver and advocate for streets D, P, A by well-designed that improve transport outcomes and integrated transport reduce traffic congestion. networks
+Community Outcomes Strategic Actions Council's role A.1 Our City is accessible to people of all abilities, ages and cultural backgrounds A.1.1 Plan our City and services with universal design principles, so that they are safe and accessible by all.
+D A.2 We are connected by well-designed integrated transport networks A.2.1 Advocate for public transport to connect our neighbourhoods and the Greater Sydney region.
+A A.2.2 Connect our City with safe, equitable, and enjoyable networks for pedestrians and people riding bikes.
+D A.2.3 Deliver and advocate for streets that improve transport outcomes and reduce traffic congestion.
+D P A